-- The physical device name - The total amount, used amount, and available amount of disk space - The mount point directory for that file system - 2.
-From the display, identify either one or two file systems that meet the disk space requirements.
+- The physical device name - The total amount, used amount, and available amount of disk space, in kilobytes - The mount point directory for that file system - From the display, identify a file system that has appropriate free space.

 The file system that you identify can be a local file system, a cluster file system, or an NFS file system on a certified NAS device.